object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 shorthand for the current state of the repository, so it's a suitable end point in most cases.
 You can also substitute an explicit commit ID there.
-The final ``--`` is required and acts to distinguish the commit IDs we are providing from any files names that we might be passing to the command (we won't be covering that case).
+The final ``--`` is required and acts to distinguish the commit IDs we are providing from any file names that we might be passing to the command (we won't be covering that case).
 Next we run the actual bisection:

 .. code-block:: console